bootdotdev/blog/content/javascript/best-ways-to-learn-javascript.md

 While you can learn JavaScript from these texts alone, much like Codewars, I think these are beneficial resources to have in tandem with online courses and add a lot of value to your learning.

-## Earning a certificate
+## #7 Earning a certificate

 Did you even learn JavaScript if you didn’t get a certificate?

-Yes.

-But it feels validating and secure when rewarded with a certificate at the end of your training, not only for yourself but for professionals and businesses that may require proof of your working knowledge with JavaScript.
+Well, yes, but it *feels* validating to be rewarded with a certificate at the end of your training, not only for yourself but for professionals and businesses that may require proof of your working knowledge.

-Coursera is one of the top sites for this as an online e-learning site that provides university-taught and accredited courses, as well as courses from tech giants like IBM, without actually having to enroll in a university.
+Coursera is one of the top sites for this!
+As an online e-learning site that provides university-taught and accredited courses, as well as courses from tech giants like IBM, Coursera can get you a certificate without you needing to enroll in a university.
 Coursera doesn’t specialize in computer science, but it still has plenty of options like the [JavaScript for Beginners class](https://www.coursera.org/specializations/javascript-beginner) from the University of California, where you’ll learn from professors teaching at the university.

 These courses often come with graded work, long-time commitments, and the occasional strict schedule, however, being able to show you know JavaScript from an established university looks good on your portfolio and helps build your reputation.

 That said, there are other faster and more affordable routes to take to receive certification.
-For instance, with the Boot.dev subscription, you’ll receive a certificate when you complete a course for only 8$ a month, while Coursera ranges from $45 a month and up, depending on the course you take.
+For instance, with a [Boot.dev subscription](https://boot.dev/pricing), you’ll receive a certificate when you complete a course for only a few bucks a month, while Coursera ranges from $45+ per month, depending on the course you take.
 With Boot.dev you’re also able to complete the course quicker, whereas Coursera’s courses take anywhere from 6 to 10 months.

 {{< cta3 >}}